-At Breckinridge, we believe that high-quality fixed income investors are better served by owning a portfolio of individual bonds directly.
+At Breckinridge, we believe that investment-grade fixed income investors are better served by owning a portfolio of individual bonds directly.

-While total return and market performance are important, direct ownership of fixed income securities preserves the option of holding bonds to maturity and securing a predictable cash flow independent of market returns.
-Only investors in fixed income separate accounts can choose to collect their interest payments and hold their bonds to maturity – receiving principal repayment in full and earning a predictable return no matter what broader market volatility might ensue.* Thus, even in periods of rising rates, we believe fixed income separate accounts can be a more-stabilizing force for investors.
+Assuming no bond issuer defaults, direct ownership of fixed income securities preserves the option of holding bonds to maturity and helps secure a predictable cash flow independent of market returns.
+Only investors in fixed income separate accounts can choose to collect their interest payments and hold their bonds to maturity – receiving principal repayment in full and earning a predictable return no matter what broader market volatility might ensue.
+Thus, even in periods of rising rates, we believe fixed income separate accounts can be a more-stabilizing force for investors.

 In contrast, bond fund investors are completely dependent on the market price (NAV) of their fund and, therefore, are fully exposed to market volatility.
 Moreover, bond fund investors have the added disadvantage of other shareholders, who will typically redeem shares in down markets and thus require managers to sell bonds at distressed prices.
 This is a distinct and uncompensated risk for bond fund investors.*